TulipSolutions/tecl/docs/src/getting-started/create-order.rst

         Run the example with :code:`$ bazel run //examples/go/hello_exchange`

-        This concludes the getting started tutorial, the example code can be found `on Github <https://github.com/tulipsolutions/tecl/tree/master/examples/go/hello_exchange>`__.
+        This concludes the getting started tutorial, the example code can be found `on GitHub <https://github.com/tulipsolutions/tecl/tree/master/examples/go/hello_exchange>`__.

     .. tab-container:: Java